rikmeijer/hangman/README.md

 # hangman

-add description of hangman here
+Attempt to program hangman in haskell